 - Switch to smaller meals and frequent snacks, so that you're not struggling to eat 3 large meals a day.

-- Increase your calorie intake by eating foods like milky puddings and cheesy main courses.
+- Increase your calorie intake by eating foods like milky puddings and cheesy main courses, or vegetarian or vegan alternatives.

 - Avoid filling up on foods that are high in saturated fat or sugars, such as sugary fizzy drinks, cakes and biscuits.